 I believe in a religion that propagates freedom, equality and brotherhood.

 A plane is always safe on the ground, but it is not made for that.
 Always take some meaningful risks in life to achieve great heights.

-Chandrashekhar Azad was known for his organisational abilities, and he was instrumental in the Hindustan Socialist Republican Association's reorganisation.
+Chandrashekhar Azad was known for his organizational abilities, and he was instrumental in the Hindustan Socialist Republican Association's reorganization.
 In either case, he desired full independence for India.
 To avenge Lala Lajpat Rai's murder, he assassinated British Assistant Superintendent of Police John Poyantz Saunders.
 He became a wanted man as a result of his crimes, but he was able to elude the cops for several years.
 He was Bhagat Singh's mentor.
 One of his friends betrayed him, and the British police seized him.
 He fought valiantly, but when he saw no other way out, he shot himself to keep his promise of not being captured alive.